asa55/md2apkg-run-demo/Deck/index.md

 (Instead of the `md2apkg split` syntax, you can also flip a card using the percent sign `%`)

-This is the back of card A.
+This is the back of flashcard A.

 Using Markdown, you can emphasize text with *italics*, or **bold** depending on the number of asterisks. _underscores_ __also work__.